LuposX/SeminareCNN/README.md

 My Topic was "Convolutional Neural Networks" and I had the task to write a Paper and present a Presentation about this topic.
 This Repository contains all the material I used for both of them.

 The trainings and inference Code for my self-trained CNN for digit recognition can be found in form of jupyter file.

+In the [Presentation Folder](Presentation) can all files related to the presentation be found.

 ## Models